-SELECT WORK: COMMISSIONS / PITCHES EDITING RESEARCH
+SELECT WORK: COMMISSIONS / PITCHES EDITING ARCHIVE PRODUCTION

 Photo Booth: The Freedom to See Rome Anew